 In 1996, seven years after I wrote my first profile of the late Vic Chesnutt for Option magazine, I flew down to his Athens, Georgia, home to do this full feature for Rolling Stone.

-In less than five years, pop singer-songwriter Ed Sheeran became a household name — and, in that time, he took the acoustic guitar to places it hadn’t seen since the rise of the Everlys.
-For this 2014 package first published in Acoustic Guitar magazine, I talked to Sheeran and others about his music and guitars, and he played a stirring, barebones rendition of “Thinking Out Loud.”
+what Ed Sheeran’s massive success shows is the endurance of the acoustic guitar in popular music—not just in the singer-songwriter or country-bluegrass realms, but also in the pure, unadulterated, teen-loving pop world.
+For this 2014 package first published in Acoustic Guitar magazine, I talked to Sheeran and others about his music and guitars, and he delivered a stirring, stripped-down performance of “Thinking Out Loud.”

 Early on in the era of cancel culture, Ani DiFranco angered fans by planning an artist retreat at a former plantation.
 The irony was stunning: Here’s a woman who’d spent her entire career as a stanch political ally, not just of Black Americans, but of all people of color, all gender identifications, the poor — basically, all people marginalized by the dominant culture.
 DiFranco survived the controversy with her fanbase intact.